 What are Italian Pizzelle?

 Pizzelle are wonderful, wafer-thin Italian cookies that have captivated dessert lovers for centuries.
-With a special pizzelle iron, the plates are used to blend together flour, eggs, butter, anise, and vanilla to create these crisp, waffle-inspired confections.
+With a special pizzelle iron, the plates blend flour, eggs, butter, anise, and vanilla to create these crisp, waffle-inspired confections.

 Italian Pizzelle History